talpor/react-context-manager-cli/README.md

 This package must be used with our custom [react-context-manager](https://github.com/talpor/react-context-manager) package to connect and manage the store in your app.

+If you want to follow a tutorial, we recommend this [post](https://medium.com/swlh/handle-the-state-of-reactjs-applications-in-a-simple-and-efficient-way-225975562f33?source=friends_link&sk=04bff2674ed9a63d799e97327af3bf55)

 ## Installation

 To add `@talpor/react-context-manager-cli` you need to install it globally.